codefresh-io/docs.codefresh.io/_docs/installation/installation-options.md

 Codefresh supports SaaS (Software as a Service) and on-premises deployment options for its platform.

-Both deployment options provide seamless integration and support for Codefresh pipelines for CI (continuous integration) and Codefresh GitOps for Argo CD applications, as standalone modules or co-existing side-by-side.
+Both deployment options provide seamless integration and support for Codefresh Pipelines for CI (continuous integration) and Codefresh GitOps for Argo CD applications, as standalone modules or co-existing side-by-side.
-In addition to other components, the Codefresh Runner for pipelines and GitOps Runtimes are pivotal components of both deployments.
+In addition to other components, the Codefresh Runner for pipelines and GitOps Runtimes for Argo CD applications are pivotal components of both deployments.

 Read more on the platform architecture for [SaaS](#codefresh-saas-platform-architecture) and [on-premises](#codefresh-on-premises-platform-architecture) deployments.